idiap/bob/doc/BobInstallation.rst

 Mac OSX
 -------

-We provide a Portfile repository that contains the description of |bob|.
+We provide a Portfile repository that contains the description of |project|.
 To use it, you first have to install `MacPorts`_ as explained on their home page.
 Then, edit your ``/opt/local/etc/macports/sources.conf`` file to contain our ports repository ``rsync://www.idiap.ch/software/bob/ports`` by inserting an entry **before** the last entry in that file like this: